Miloš Okuka

-Miloš Okuka (born August 2, 1944, in Porije, near Ulog) is a Serbian linguist, Slavist, dialectologist and literature historian.
+Miloš Okuka (born August 2, 1944) is a Serbian linguist, Slavist, dialectologist and literature historian.

-After teaching as a professor at the Faculty of Philosophy in Sarajevo, from 1992 till 2009 he served as a lecturer at the University of Munich.
+He was born in the village of Porije, near Ulog in Bosnia and Herzegovina.
+After teaching as a professor at the Faculty of Philosophy in Sarajevo, from 1992 until 2009, he served as a lecturer at LMU Munich.

 In 2017, Miloš Okuka has signed the Declaration on the Common Language of the Croats, Serbs, Bosniaks and Montenegrins.

 Published works

 He published several hundred papers, and the following books: